Ernst Röhm

+Family background

-Ernst Röhm was born in 1887 in Munich, Kingdom of Bavaria, the youngest of three children—he had an elder sister and brother—of Emilie and Julius Röhm.
-His father Julius, a railway official, was described as strict, but once he realized that his son responded better without exhortation, allowed him significant freedom to pursue his interests.
+Ernst Röhm was born in 1887 in Munich, Bavaria, German Empire as the youngest of three children—he had an elder sister and brother—of Emilie and Julius Röhm.
+Ernst Röhm described his father Julius, a railway official, as strict, but once Julius realized that his son responded better without exhortation, he allowed him significant freedom to pursue his interests.

-On 23 July 1906, Röhm entered the Royal Bavarian 10th Infantry Regiment Prinz Ludwig at Ingolstadt as a cadet even though his family had no military tradition and he was commissioned on 12 March 1908.
+In 1906, Röhm entered the Königlich Bayerisches 10.
+Infanterie-Regiment „König Ludwig“ (10th Bavarian Infantry Regiment "King Ludwig") at Ingolstadt as a cadet, even though his family had no military tradition.
+He was commissioned as a lieutenant on 12 March 1908.

 Career

-At the outbreak of World War I in August 1914, he was adjutant of the 1st Battalion, 10th Infantry Regiment König.
+At the outbreak of World War I in August 1914, he was adjutant of the 1st Battalion, 10th Infantry Regiment.
 The following month, he was seriously wounded in the face at Chanot Wood in Lorraine and carried the scars for the rest of his life.
 He was promoted to first lieutenant (Oberleutnant) in April 1915.
 During an attack on the fortification at Thiaumont, Verdun, on 23 June 1916, he sustained a serious chest wound and spent the remainder of the war in France and Romania as a staff officer.
 He was awarded the Iron Cross First Class before being wounded at Verdun, and was promoted to captain (Hauptmann) in April 1917.
 Among his comrades, Röhm was considered a "fanatical, simple-minded swashbuckler" who frequently displayed contempt for danger.
 In his memoirs, Röhm reported that during the autumn of 1918, he contracted the deadly Spanish influenza and was not expected to live, but recovered after a lengthy convalescence.